avkonst/hookstate/README.md

     }
     ```

-The `useStateLink` forces a component to rerender everytime when any segment/part of the state is changed **AND** only if the component used this segment/part of the state.
+The `useStateLink` forces a component to rerender everytime when any segment/part of the state data is changed **AND only if** this segement was used by the component.

-A segment/part of the state is considered as NOT used by a parent state link, if it is only used by a **scoped state** link.
-This gives great rendering peroformance of nested components for large data sets.
+A segment/part of the state is considered as **not used** by a parent's state link, if it is only used by a **scoped state** link.
+This gives great rendering performance of nested components for large data sets.
 It is demonstrated in [this example for global state](https://hookstate.netlify.com/global-complex-from-documentation), [this example for local state](https://hookstate.netlify.com/local-complex-from-documentation) and [this performance demo](https://hookstate.netlify.com/performance-demo-large-table).

 The **global state** can be consumed by:
 - multiple components as demonstrated in [this example](https://hookstate.netlify.com/global-multiple-consumers)